deswa7310/E101-AVC-Project-Team-11/Weekly Update Doc.md

 - For every change longer than two lines from now one. it helps show progress and is easier to combine <br>
 than every person having different code that needs to be considered separately
 - Please add the appropriate labels to any pull requests you do.
 Adding labels helps sort out and if you assign people, it will notify them
+- Also please use this page for discussions